 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sheridan is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sheridan is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Sheridan who work in sales jobs (17.10%), management occupations (9.83%), and office and administrative support (8.44%).

-Being a small town, Sheridan does not have a public transit system used by locals to get to and from work.
+Sheridan is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Sheridan citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.81% of adults 25 and older in Sheridan have a college degree.
+In terms of college education, Sheridan is nearly on par with the US average for all cities of 21.84%: 18.81% of adults 25 and older in Sheridan have a bachelor's degree or advanced degree.

 The per capita income in Sheridan in 2022 was $28,365, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $113,460 for a family of four.
 However, Sheridan contains both very wealthy and poor people as well.